Skip to main content

 There may be cases where an event in the past should be excluded, but no adjustment definition was initially created.
 For example, an unanticipated maintenance period or a non-service-related incident (e.g., a regional outage) impacted the SLO.
 This feature allows users to create an adjustment definition after the event has occurred.

-The team discovered that a misconfigured monitoring metric caused the SLO to appear broken, even though the service was functioning correctly.
-Recognizing that the issue was due to inaccurate data beyond their control, they decided to retroactively exclude this event from the error budget
+Example scenario: The team discovered that a misconfigured monitoring metric breaks an SLO, while the service was functioning correctly.
+Recognizing that the issue was due to inaccurate data beyond their control, they decided to retroactively exclude this event from the error budget:

 apiVersion: n9/v1alpha